 If you enjoy poetry, visit http://mascarareview.com/nadja-fernandes/

-I am also contributing a story to a wonderful project called My disAbilities.
+I have also contributed with two a stories to a wonderful project initially called My disAbilities.
+The book has been published and is called The Eighteen Point Five.
 To find out more click the button below

 I organise regular reading workshops, where one short story or a chapter of a novel is read each session and participants discuss it.
 The idea is to share different reactions to the texts and promote more interest in reading fiction.
 It generally takes place on Fridays.
 If you are interested, send us an email.